bigmlcom/flatline/docs/user-manual.rst

 Parametric T-norms
 ~~~~~~~~~~~~~~~~~~

 We provide the following parametrized t-norms.
 All of them need 3
 parameters, the two fields were t-norms will be applied, and the
-parameter ``p`` that changes their behavior..
-This parameter must be a
+parameter ``p`` that provides a way to vary the gain on the function
+so that it can be very restrictive or very permissive.
+This parameter
-real number.
+must be a real number.

 ::